qgis/QGIS-Documentation/docs/gentle_gis_introduction/raster_data.rst

 satellites orbiting the earth point special digital cameras towards the earth and then take an image of the area on earth they are passing over.
-Once the image has been taken it is sent back to earth using radio signals to special receiving stations such as the one shown in figure_csir_station_.
+Once the image has been taken it is sent back to earth using radio signals to special receiving stations such as the one shown in :numref:`figure_csir_station`.
 The process of capturing raster data from an aeroplane or satellite is called **remote sensing**.

 .. _figure_csir_station: